When Happiness Is A Problem

 Sabotaging yourself becomes a coping mechanism in dysfunctional families.
 You're more comfortable failing than succeeding.
 You learn to stay under the radar.
 The pain of not being enough becomes a secret no one talks about.
 It leaves you feeling alone and empty.
 You long for acknowledgement but you can't let yourself receive it.

 How To Change It

 It's your right to be happy and enjoy life.
 Change only happens when you're tired of hurting and willing to take new action.
 Even small steps add up.
 To start, write a list of traits and accomplishments that you're proud of and literally sit down and take a moment to acknowledge them yourself.
 This may sound silly but letting yourself feel good about something changes the pattern.

 Take steps to reconnect and fulfill a dream.
 Years ago, I started attending film festivals to get autographs.
 I dreamt of meeting celebrities as a kid but thought it would never happen.
 I cannot describe the joy I felt in getting autographs from people like George Clooney, Jennifer Lopez, Al Pacino and many others.
 Fulfilling that dream gave me hope that true joy was possible.

 Happiness doesn't have to be a problem.
 Redirecting your focus on what's going well takes practice.
 It may feel like you’re going against your family.
 That's why change takes so much effort.
 Learning new behaviors means saying goodbye to old beliefs that are familiar.
 Start looking for what makes you happy.
 You deserve it!

-Join me for weekly relationship tips and get access to my resource library with all my best content.
+Join me for weekly relationship tips and get access to my resource library with my free ebook on Building Confidence.
 Click the image below for access.